 10.1.
 Nominated Projects & Assets shall meet the specific eligibility requirements provided in the relevant Sector Eligibility Criteria documents.
+If there are different versions of the relevant Sector Eligibility Criteria documents, then the version which was current at issuance of the bond may be used for demonstration of the eligibility of Nominated Projects & Assets for the duration of the bond.

 Note: All Sector Eligibility Criteria are approved by the Climate Bonds Standard Board following a criteria development process involving Technical Working Groups, Industry Working Groups and stakeholder consultation.
-Further details on the development process and the sector-by-sector criteria are available from the Climate Bonds Initiative website. https://www.climatebonds.net/standard/sector\criteria.
+Further details on the development process and the sector-by-sector criteria are available from the Climate Bonds Initiative resources webpage.